 You have a right to cancel your pension plan within the first 30 days.
 Where you have invested during this period and you exercise your right to cancel then the amount returned will be the amount realised less any costs associated with the investment and subsequent disinvestment.

 A cash transfer from another pension scheme will mean your pension fund may miss out on investment growth for the time it takes from disinvestment under the transferring scheme to investment under this pension plan.
+You may therefore wish to consider transferring the investments in-specie where this is an available option.
+The transferring scheme may charge you for making an in-specie transfer.

 The Freetrade SIPP is a pension plan that allows you to save for retirement in a tax-efficient and flexible way.